+Before July 1.
+2011 On or after July 1.
+2011

+Sum of years and age equals 80 30 years, age 55

+10 years, age 62 25 years, age 60

+5 years, age 50 10 years, age 62

+any years, age 65 5 years, age 50

+any years, age 65

+Highest 36 consecutive months of last 120 months Highest 60 consecutive months of last 120 months

+2.1% to 2.3% 2.1% to 2.3%

-Before July 1, 2011 On or after July 1, 2011 Sum of years and age equals 80 30 years, age 55 Years of service and 10 years, age 62 25 years, age 60 age required to 5 years, age 50 10 years, age 62 receive benefit any years, age 65 5 years, age 50 any years, age 65 Final average salary is based on Highest 36 consecutive months of last 120 months Highest 60 consecutive months of last 120 months Benefit percent per year of service 2.1% to 2.3% 2.1% to 2.3% With actuarially reduced b penefits.
+Sum of years and age equals 80 10 years, age 62 5 years, age 50 any years, age 65 Highest 36 consecutive months of last 120 months

+^{}With actuarially reduced benefits.

-Retirement benefits for members who joined the ASRS prior to September 13, 2013, are subject to automatic cost-of-living adjustments based on excess investment earnings.
+Retirement benefits for members who joined the ASRS prior to September 13, 2013, are subject to automatic cost-of-living adjustments based on excess investment earning.
 Members with a membership date on or after September 13, 2013, are not eligible for cost-of-living adjustments.
 Survivor benefits are payable upon a member's death.
 For retired members, the retirement benefit option chosen determines the survivor benefit.
 For all other members, the beneficiary is entitled to the member's account balance that includes the member's contributions and employer's contributions, plus interest earned.

 Contributions - In accordance with state statutes, annual actuarial valuations determine active member and employer contribution requirements.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended June 30, 2017, statute required active ASRS members to contribute at the actuarially determined rate of 11.48 percent (11.34 percent for retirement and 0.14 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 11.48 percent (10.78 percent for retirement, 0.56 percent for health insurance premium benefit, and 0.14 percent for long-term disability) of the active members' annual covered payroll.
-In addition, the District was required by statute to contribute at the actuarially determined rate of 9.47 percent (9.17 percent for retirement, 0.21 percent for health insurance premium benefit, and 0.09 percent for long-term disability) of annual covered payroll of retired members who worked for the District in positions that an employee who contributes to the ASRS would typically fill.
-The District's contributions to the pension plan for the year ended June 30, 2017, were \$36,624,158.
-The District's OPEB contributions to the ASRS for the current and 2 preceding years, all of which were equal to the required contributions, were as follows:
+For the year ended June 30, 2018, statute required active ASRS members to contribute at the actuarially determined rate of 11.34 percent of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 10.9 percent of the active members' annual covered payroll.
+In addition, the District was required by statute to contribute at the actuarially determined rate of 9.26 percent of annual covered payroll of retired members who worked for the District in positions that an employee who contributes to the ASRS would typically fill.
+The District's contributions to the pension plan for the year ended June 30, 2018, were \$37,349,843.